 Food and drink is allowed in all public areas of the library.
 Please place trash in provided trash cans.
 Recycling bins for plastic and aluminum are located on the second and third floors.

 Coffee, tea, and hot chocolate are usually available on the first floor.
+These beverages are free for library patrons.

 Confidentiality of Library Records